-In 2011 me and my husband were excited to welcome our second son into the world.
-When he was born and placed onto me I noticed his little ear and a large skin tag hanging from his cheek.
-The doctors and midwives could not tell me how this had happened to Charlie or even give me a name for what it was.
-The midwives even took him to see other medical professionals, but no one had an answer.
+In 2011 my husband and I were excited to welcome our second son into the world.
+When he was born and placed onto me I noticed his little ear and a large skin tag on his cheek.
+The doctors and midwives could not tell me how this had happened to Charlie, or even give me a name for what it was.
+The midwives took him to see the doctors, but no one had an answer.
 We left the hospital with so many questions.
-I went home that evening and Googled ‘small ears’, and that mentioned ‘microtia atresia’ and we believed this was what Charlie was born with.
+I went home that evening and Googled ‘small ears’, and that mentioned ‘microtia atresia’, and we believed this was what Charlie was born with.
 We had never heard of microtia before, so we researched for answers online until the doctors confirmed that Charlie did in fact have microtia atresia and hemifacial microsomia at around 1 month old.

 Charlie’s request quickly became a reality when he was given his BAHA on a headband.
-He loved the new sounds it gave him but disliked wearing the band.
-A year and a half after first receiving it, Charlie underwent an operation to have the BAHA attract.
-A magnet was screwed to his skull, which sits under the skin, and he no longer had to wear the headband.
+He loved the new sounds it gave him, but disliked wearing the band.
+A year and a half after first receiving it, Charlie underwent an operation to have the BAHA Attract.
+A magnet was screwed to his skull, which sits under the skin.
 Charlie now chooses when he wants to wear his hearing aid, and he says it gives him better sound than wearing it on a band.
 After healing, Charlie went to the hospital to re-programme the BAHA, and when we left he turned to me and said, “Mummy, the wind!
 I can hear the wind!”
 For Charlie, it was like having new hearing all over again.
 A moment I will never forget.
 I knew then that we had made the right decision.

+Charlie has acheived so much!
 At aged 8 he was a model for the Zebedee Modelling Agency.
-He had a casting for Cbeebies and did a catwalk show.
-Charlie has acheived so much!
-He had the amazing opportunity to act alongside of Michael Auger, from Collabro, where he did many Peter Pan shows on stage for the Christmas Panto season.
-He has also won competitons, taken part in testing toys for our towns shopping centre, he has been on TV on the national and local news channels, he’s been in our local papers, and most recently he has signed up to a local football team.
+He had a casting for Cbeebies, and did a catwalk show.
+At aged 10 he had the amazing opportunity to act alongside of Michael Auger, from Collabro, where he did many Peter Pan shows on stage for the Christmas Panto season.
+He has also won competitons, taken part in testing toys for our towns shopping centre, he has been on the national and local news channels, he’s been in our local papers, and most recently he has signed up to a local football team.

 We now have 4 boys in total and Charlie is the only one with microtia.
 He knows how super special he is!